idiap/zentas/README.md

 ```

-The shared library is then in ./build/zentas, and the python library (if built) is in ./build/python.
-These can be moved around.
+The shared library is in ./build/zentas (libzentas.so in Linux) and the Python shared library (pyzentas.so in Linux) is in ./build/python.
+These can be moved manually.

 Using
 -------------------------------------------
-See testsexamples (with executables in build/testsexamples) and (if you built the python version) python/examples

-Doesn't work?
+Example use cases of the library in C++ are in testsexamples, with the corresponding executables in build/testsexamples.
+There are examples of clustering dense vectors, sparse vectors, and strings using the Levenshtein distance.

+Example use cases of the library in Python are in python/examples.py.
+To use the Python library, make sure pyzentas.so is on PYTHONPATH, for example you can use `sys.path.append(/path/to/pyzentas.so)`

+Doesn't work or missing a feature?
 -------------------------------------------
-Please contact me at jnewling@idiap.ch or raise an issue.
+Please raise an issue in the zentas repository